vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_toml.md

 - You could create a single file that has various configurations that are used for multiple projects.
 This might be stored in your home directory.
 This has the benefit of everything being in one place.
 - Alternatively, you can have project-specific TOML files stored in each project.
 This has the benefit of each file being simpler and specific to a project.
   - _Note: be sure to exclude the TOML file in your `.gitignore`, especially if it includes sensitive information such as passwords._

+**Setting up a Snowflake database connection in your TOML file**

+Snowflake has a few

 ## How to use from Python